Rifaat al-Assad: In Spain and France

-Since 2014, Rifaat was accused of organised money laundering, aggravated tax fraud and embezzling Syrian funds to buy property worth at least €90m in France.
+Since 2014, Rifaat was accused of money laundering and aggravated tax fraud by French prosecutors.
 In addition, Spanish authorities have seized his assets and bank accounts in a money laundering investigation since 2017.

-In June 2020, a Paris court sentenced Rifaat to four years in prison; hence, his properties in Paris and London would be seized.
-In September 2022, France's highest court, the Cour de Cassation, confirmed the four-year prison sentence.
+In June 2020, a Paris court sentenced Rifaat to four years in prison upon his conviction of money laundering and aggravated tax fraud by embezzling state funds from Syria and using them to build a property empire in Europe.
+The trial was held in absentia due to Rifaat's advanced age and poor health.
+(He was hospitalized in France in December 2019 with internal bleeding.)
+Rifaat did not serve any of his jail sentence in France.
+However, his properties in Paris and London were ordered to be seized.
+In September 2022, France's highest court, the Cour de Cassation, upheld the sentence.